-Direct – The easiest method is to simply break off a small piece (approx. 1″) of Indian Almond leaf and place it in the water with the tadpole.
+The easiest method is to simply break off a small piece (approx. 1″) of Indian Almond leaf and place it in the water with the tadpole.
 The leaf will slowly release the tannins in to the water.

 This method will make a large amount of tannin concentrate, that can be stored in the fridge for months.
 Just be sure to allow it to warm to room temperature prior to using with tadpoles.
 Place approximately 30 Indian Almond leaves into a large pot with 4 liters (1 gallon) of fresh, clean water.
 You can also add about 5-6 Casuarina Cones and/or Alder cones or other botanicals to increase the potency of this extract.
 Allow the leaves to steep in the water at room temperature for at least 24 hours.
 You may want to weight the leaves down until they become water logged.
 The following day you can boil the leaves for approximately 20 minutes.
 Then allow the mixture to cool and stew for another 24 hours.
 The following day you will want to boil the tea one more time for 20 minutes, and allow to cool and stew for another 24 hours.
 Now you can remove the leaves, and strain the water if you wish to remove the small debris.
 Simply run the tea through a coffee filter, cheese cloth or even nylon stockings.
 You’ll notice that the water is now completely black.
 You can now use this black water extract to make tadpole tea.
 Simply pour approximately 1-2 ounces of the extract into 4 liters(1 gallon) of fresh water, to make a new batch of tadpole tea.